pittst3r/rcc-one/README.md

 VirtualBox is open source [virtual machine](http://en.wikipedia.org/wiki/Virtual_machine) software.
 Vagrant is a tool that enables us to easily include virtual machine configurations with our projects, build and run the virtual machines with a single command, and do this all in a repeatable, cross-platform manner.
 By doing this we can all work on the project together in our identical virtual machines without running into problems unique to our own computers—everything should work the same for everybody.

 Git is [SCM](http://en.wikipedia.org/wiki/Software_configuration_management) software.
-Rather than simply saving our files and only having access to the latest version of our files, it gives us the ability to go back in time and see every revision to a file we've "committed" to git.
+Rather than simply saving our files and only having access to the latest version of our files, it gives us the ability to go back in time and see every revision to a file we've "committed" to git (take a look at the [git documentation](http://git-scm.com/doc) to learn more about commits, among other things).
 Further more, it uses a concept called branching.
 We can create multiple branches, and branches on our branches, in order to maintain different states of our project.
 For example, you may want to work on two features at the same time, but one of those features will be done first and ready to deploy before the other.
 Git is very powerful and we will only scratch the surface during the course of this project.
 However, it is integral to any software project, whether you are the sole developer or one of thousands.

 #### VirtualBox